enbermudez/types-doodler/docusaurus/docs/utils/strings.md

 ## palindrome

-Checks wheter the provided string is a palindrome or not.
+Checks whether the provided string is a palindrome or not.

 ```js
 const td = require('types-doodler');